imixs/imixs-workflow/README.md

 [![Join the chat at https://gitter.im/imixs/imixs-workflow](https://badges.gitter.im/imixs/imixs-workflow.svg)](https://gitter.im/imixs/imixs-workflow?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![License](https://img.shields.io/badge/license-GPL-blue.svg)](https://github.com/imixs/imixs-workflow/blob/master/LICENSE)

-Imixs-Workflow is an open source workflow engine based on the Java Enterprise Architecture (JEE).
-The Imixs-Workflow project provides components to build human-centric workflow applications within a flexible and robust framework.
-The business logic can be modeled and executed using the Business Process Modelling Notation - BPMN 2.0 standard.
+Imixs-Workflow is an open source workflow engine to build human-centric workflow applications on a flexible and robust framework.
+Using the Business Process Modelling Notation - BPMN 2.0, business logic can be modeled fast, easy and in a flexible way.
+Imixs-Workflow is based on the [Jarkarta EE](https://jakarta.ee/) and the [Eclipse Microprofile](https://microprofile.io/) standards and fits with its openness in every modern microservice architecture.
+Imixs-Workflow runs on all modern application servers like [Wildfly](https://wildfly.org/), [Payara](https://www.payara.fish/), [Open Liberty](https://openliberty.io/) or [Apache TomEE](http://tomee.apache.org/).

 To follow us in this project, please join GitHub by [creating an account](https://github.com/join).
 You can than "Watch" the project with the link above or if you like the project click on the "Star".